salman-abedin/devour/README.md

 # WM agnostic swallowing feature for terminal emulators

-this is a fork of [sw](https://github.com/ronniedroid/.dotfiles/blob/master/Scripts/sw) by [ronniedroid](https://github.com/ronniedroid)
+This is a fork of [sw](https://github.com/ronniedroid/.dotfiles/blob/master/Scripts/sw) by [ronniedroid](https://github.com/ronniedroid)